 The Gateway will be a small, movable space station located in lunar orbit.
 It will help to establish a sustainable presence on the Moon by providing living quarters, serve as a place for research, and offer docking ports for visiting spacecraft.
 The Gateway will also serve as a communications relay and can serve as a prototype for a Mars transit vehicle.
 By providing a permanent outpost near the Moon, the Gateway offers a platform for continued international cooperation in science, exploration, and the eventual economic development of cislunar space.

-NASA’s deployment of Gateway in lunar orbit is based on a phased approach.
-By the time of the Artemis III mission, there will be a simplified version of the Gateway consisting of a Power and Propulsion Element (PPE) and a Habitation and Logistics Outpost (HALO) mini-habitation module.
-NASA selected CDSE member Maxar Technologies to build the Power and Propulsion Element, a 50-kilowatt solar electric propulsion spacecraft.
-Meanwhile, CDSE member Northrop Grumman was selected by NASA to provide the HALO module.
+NASA’s deployment of Gateway in lunar orbit will be a phased approach.
+After Artemis III, NASA will begin deploying Gateway Power and Propulsion Element (PPE) and Habitation and Logistics Outpost (HALO).
+CDSE member Northrop Grumman is providing the HALO module.

 As the Moon exploration program reaches missions beyond Artemis III, NASA will lead expansion of the Gateway in lunar orbit.
 This will be done in concert with international partners, who are already taking steps toward development.